StudiesAndMe/parsly-case/README.md

 * Start by implementing basic cases before you try your hand at recursive cases (such as arrays of arrays of integers, or dictionaries containing dictionaries)

 ### Getting started
-1. Clone and unpack this repository somewhere on your computer.
+1. Clone and unpack [this repository](https://github.com/leoilab/parsly-case) somewhere on your computer.
-2. Point your browser to the [Parsly Case](parsly.html)
+2. Open the [Parsly Case](parsly.html) in your browser.
 3. Paste the contents of [parsly-base.xml](parsly-base.xml) into the XML tab of the application
 4. To download your current workspace, click the save button in the upper right corner.